 And while the martini is perhaps the fussiest of three-element cocktails, I never would have guessed that a gibson could also be controversial.
 I always just assumed that once you swap out the twist or olive for a cocktail onion, BAM! you had a gibson.
 I use the martini ratio I enjoy, and that is the end of the story.
 But this is not so.* The controversy comes from the unlikeliest place--the bitters.
 When some of the first "dry" gin cocktails were entering the cocktail vernacular in the late 1800s, almost all of them included orange bitters.
 The first recipe I could find for the gibson, published in Boothby's World's Drinks and How to Mix Them (1908), absolutely prohibits the inclusion of bitters.
 Nothing is mentioned about the garnish at all.
 In fact in some recipes coming out the 1910s, a citrus garnish is preferred.
 Thus, originally a gibson was not a martini differentiated by garnish but instead by the absence of bitters.
 In a way it makes more sense--change an ingredient, change the cocktail.
 Garnishes do not count.
 Food for thought--could it be that the modern extra dry martini should not be called a martini at all, but an extra dry gibson?

 So to celebrate this fact, here is one of my preferred "martinis," complete with onion garnish, perfect for a warm summer evening.
 Hell, it works on a cool summer evening as well.
 When choosing cocktail onions for a garnish, make sure you find ones that are crisp; many have mushy texture that will not do work in a chilled cocktail.

 1 ounce dry vermouth

-Stir all ingredients with ice and strain into a chilled cocktail glass.
-Garnish with an orange twist.
+Stir ingredients with ice and strain into an chilled cocktail glass.
+Garnish with a cocktail onion or two.